libtcod/python-tcod/docs/glossary.rst

     libtcodpy
         `libtcodpy` is more or less a direct port of `libtcod`'s C API to Python.
-This caused a handful of issues including instances needing to be freed manually or a memory leak will occur and some functions performing badly in Python due to the need to call them frequently.
+This caused a handful of issues including instances needing to be freed manually or a memory leak will occur, and some functions performing badly in Python due to the need to call them frequently.

         These issues are fixed in :term:`python-tcod` which implements the full